Editorial

 Read MoreTales From The Sand Wash Basin Wild Horse Roundup: The 25th Stallion

-By Amy Hefestay, Vice President Photo A: Picasso Junior, aka PJ.
+By Amy Hefestay Photo A: Picasso Junior, aka PJ.
 The son of famed Sand Wash Basin stallion, Picasso The Bureau of Land Management (BLM) began the roundup of the horses in Colorado’s Herd Management Area (HMA) called the Sand Wash Basin (SWB), on Wednesday, September 1st.
-Prior to the roundup start, the BLM…
+Prior to the roundup start, the BLM promised to…

 Read MoreThe Link Between Animal Abuse and Violence Against People